orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### settle

 Settlements transfer funds from Orb holder to the beneficiary.
-Orb accounting minimizes required transactions: Orb holder's foreclosure time is only dependent on the price and available funds.
+Orb accounting minimizes required
+transactions: Orb holder's foreclosure time is only dependent on the price and available funds.
 Fund transfers are not necessary unless these variables (price, holder funds) are being changed.
 Settlement transfers funds owed since the last settlement, and a new period of virtual accounting begins.

-*Holder might owe more than they have funds available: it means that the holder is foreclosable.
-Settlement would transfer all holder funds to the beneficiary, but not more.
-Does nothing if the creator holds the Orb.
-Reverts if contract holds the Orb.
-Emits Settlement().*
+*See also `_settle()`.*

 ```solidity